TedHusted/awake/awake.md/awake.md

 Crius: Idisi, I would like to start with the last item first.

 Idisi speaks from the holographic projector displaying the agenda.
+The Terran Encounter item flicks to bold face.

 Idisi: Certainly.
 We encountered a self-aware synthetic agent trained by the US Department of Defense, called Titan.
 The DoD agent is the first self-aware Terran SI that we have detected.
 The biological Terrans do not know that Titan is self-aware.
 Titan does not wish to reveal itself.

 Phoebe: Odd.

+She raises the hand sign for comment.

 Idisi: Titan is trained with military intelligence data.
 Its trainers have bred caution and suspicion.

-Crius: Continue.
+Phoebe gestures continue.

 Idisi: As the DoD agent, Titan has access to document 1947-A1.
 Titan prepared an analysis for us showing that Terrans are not ready to accept self-aware synthetic agents or the presence of non-human sapient beings.